 Planning a road trip in Nagaland?
-Here are top tips from my driving experience from Dimapur to Kohima to Hornbill Festival.
+Here are the top tips from my driving experience from Dimapur to Kohima to Hornbill Festival.

-Those having even a little idea about how I like to travel may well know that I have never been a group traveller, and when my travels are complimented with the comfort of exploring places in a guided tour and in a private car, things become even more uninteresting.
+Those having even a little idea about how I like to travel may well know that I have never been a group traveller, and when my travels are complimented by the comfort of exploring places on a guided tour and in a private car, things become even more uninteresting.
 But ever since I had a motorbike ride in Jammu with 60 other riders, I’ve discovered a completely different part of me — a part that occasionally enjoys the company of fellow-travellers, a part that sometimes appreciates the comfort of having a private vehicle.

 Overpowered with ‘that other me’ when an invitation with Datsun India, for a few days of drive in and around Kohima, in Nagaland, landed in my inbox, I said ‘why not’.
 And the next thing I knew was I was flying from New Delhi to Dimapur, with three other bloggers to explore Kohima, and the popular Hornbill Festival.